SwiftERM Hyper-personalisation for ecommerce email marketing

 Sending to unengaged recipients

 In email deliverability terms, low open rates are a clear signal to ISPs that your recipients are not engaged with you, your brand or your content.
 That lack of engagement is a factor in the delivery of future emails and can even lead to campaigns being blocked.
 Think of it as a snowball threatening to become an avalanche – your low open rates mean that ISPs block your future emails, which leads to even lower open rates which in turn leads to a further lack of engagement.
-This is half the reason why promotional and marketing emails endure twice as high unsubscribe rate as SwiftERM.
-If you know your customer and what they like and server that master then you can enjoy the rewards.
+This is half the reason why promotional and marketing emails endure twice as high an unsubscribe rate as hyper-personalisation software emails.
+If you know your customers and what they like and serve that master then you can enjoy the rewards.

 Instead, send a re-engagement campaign to recipients who haven’t opened in over 12 months and check in on the engagement of your subscribers every 3 to 6 months.
 Then, continue to personalize re-engagement campaigns to those dropping off in interest.
 Address the results in your database.